nttcom/skyway-iot-sdk/docs/how_to_use_siru.md

 * have room base connectivity with clients and devices inside room.
 You don't care about each peerid.
 * get Media Streaming from IoT device super easy way.
 This makes easy to build app for monitoring camera, for instance.
-* have MQTT proxy messaging inside room on top of the data channel.
+* have MQTT relay messaging inside room on top of the data channel.

 Below, we will explain about how to use SiRu.